£61,576.71

-Shakin’ Buckets was born from a challenge that I set myself in September 2024, which was to raise £60,000 in 60 weeks before I turn 60.
+Shakin’ Buckets was born from a challenge that I, Russ Wintle, set myself in September 2024, which was to raise £60,000 in 60 weeks before I turn 60.
 I assigned this challenge the tag #60by60.

-The idea is to raise £10,000 for each of 6 different charities—MIND, Cancer Research UK, Macmillan Cancer Support, British Liver Trust, Alzheimer's Society, and SANDS—by whatever means I can muster.
+The idea was to raise £10,000 for each of 6 different charities—MIND, Cancer Research UK, Macmillan Cancer Support, British Liver Trust, Alzheimer's Society, and SANDS—by whatever means I could.

 Off the back of the book, I started working with a number of musicians with the aim to put music to some of the lyrics in my book and publish them; but to do that, I needed an artist name to set up a profile on Bandcamp, my initial platform of choice to sell the music.